spences10/twitter-bot-playground/README.md

 **Signup and install `now-cli`**

-Fist up lets signup for [zeit][zeit-login] ▲ create an account and authenticate then we can install the CLI.
+Fist up lets signup for [zeit][zeit-login] ▲ create an account and authenticate, then we can install the CLI.

 Install `now` globally on our machine so you can use it everywhere, to install the `now-cli` from the terminal enter: